 - The process to determine disability is based on answering the five following questions.

 - Do you have earned income?
 The amount of income you can receive each month and still get SSI depends partly on where you live.
 Call SSI to find out the income limits Oklahoma.

 - Is your condition “severe?”
 Your impairments must interfere with basic work-related activities for your claim to be considered.

 - Is your condition found in the list of disabling impairments?
 SSA maintains a list of impairments for each of the major body systems that are so severe they automatically mean you are disabled.
 If your condition is not on the list, SSA will have to decide if it is of equal severity to an impairment on the list.

 - Can you do the work you did previously?
 If your condition is severe, but not at the same or equal severity as an impairment on the list, then SSA must determine if it interferes with your ability to do the work you did in the last 15 years.
 If it does not, your claim will be denied.
 If it does, your claim will be considered further.

 - Can you do any other type of work?
 If you cannot do the work you did in the last 15 years, SSA will look to see if you can do any other type of work.
 If you cannot do any other kind of work, your claim will be approved.

 - If you are blind, the Social Security Administration has a publication in large print, braille, and on cassette entitled “If You Are Blind, What Social Security and SSI Will Do For You.”
 To obtain an accessible format call (800) 772-1213.

 - The primary access to the funding of assistive technology is through the SSI program’s link to the Medicaid program.
-SSI recipients should make a separate application for Medicaid services with their county DHS office.
+SSI recipients should make a separate application for Medicaid services with their county Department of Human Services (DHS) office.